open-sauced/pizza-verse/pizza-recipes.md

 *For the toppings*
 - 250g Mozzarella cheese
-- Four table spoons of Tomato stew
+- Four tablespoons of Tomato stew
 - Two mushrooms
 - One tablespoon of minced/ground meat
 - Red bell pepper